shivaaawe/Resources/Data Science.md

 ## <h3> 💯 #100DaysOfDataScience </h3>
 <p> This is an intitiation which is for freshers and any person who wishes to learn any technology with a roadmap, resources, practical experience, and guidence/mentorship. </p>
+✨ The journey is structured into 4 milestone stages to track your progress:
+🥉 Bronze
+🥈 Silver
+🥇 Gold
+💎 Platinum

+Whether you’re starting new or leveling up, this challenge ensures consistent growth with clear goals and support 🚀

 ## Mentor Details: